inf112-v20/biblioteket/src/test/java/biblioteket/roborally/ManualTests.md

 ## Testing menu screens

 - The amount of players selected in the `player select` matches the amount of controllable robots spawned into the game.
 There will always be 1 or more AI spawned, which is somewhere between `randint(numPlayers(), 8)`.
+- Verify that winning a game renders the `EndGameScreen` menu with the correct winners name displayed.